viv-garot/vagrant-multimachine-web-mysql/README.md

 # vagrant-multimachine-web

+## Description
-Vagrant boxes nginx webservers in a single VagrantFile
+Create 2 vagrant boxes nginx webservers named web01 and web02 in a single VagrantFile with the VirtualBox provider

 ### Pre-requirements